JackBlair87/HackTJ2021/README.md

  - The Team: Jack Blair, Akash Pamal, and Rahel Selemon

-Fore more information:

-In repl, there is another project named HackTJ 7.0 Java.
-It contains information and code that we previously developed when we were planning to complete the project in Java.
-Feel free to reference that code for help.

-libraries.txt contains information about libraries that we could use, and provides links to those libraries

-parts.txt contains hardware specifications about the parts that we are using

-ground_station is a folder that contains the code that will run on the groundstation.
-The code will be in Python, so it can be run and error-checked on the repl ide.

-arduino is a folder that contains the code that will be run on the Arduino.
+Arduino is a folder that contains the code that will be run on the Arduino.
 This project is in python, not the Arduino programming language, so the arduino files cannot be compiled or error-checked on this platform.
 Because of this, we develop the code separately on the Arduino IDE or online IDE, and copy and paste the code into text files in the arduino folder.